Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 This yields an immersed sphere $f^G_\gamma$ which admits the clean collection of Whitney disks $\cV:=\cW \smallsetminus W_i$.
 Note that by construction $f^G_\gamma$ is also the result of tubing $f$ to itself along the $\alpha_i$ that had been pushed into $D_z$ and then surgering the tube along a cap formed from a parallel copy of $G$ near where $\gamma$ meets $\partial D_z$.
 It follows from Lemma~\ref{lem:W-move-equals-surgery-on-tube-cap} that $f_{W_i}$ is isotopic to $f^G_\gamma$.
 Hence, $f_\cW$ is isotopic to $(f^G_\gamma)_{\cV}$.

 Next, change $f^G_\gamma$ by an isotopy which moves the two tubes and the two parallels of $G$ contained in $f^G_\gamma$ in opposite directions around $\partial D_z$ as shown in the third picture from the left in Figure~\ref{fig:slide-w-over-z}.
+Since we may assume that the two tubes have been chosen to have radii smaller than any previous tubes used to construct Whitney disks in $\cV$ this isotopy does not create any new intersections (see the second paragraph after Remark~\ref{rem:partial-collection}).
 After this isotopy $f^G_\gamma$ still admits $\cV$, and the isotopy class of $(f^G_\gamma)_{\cV}$ is unchanged.

 Now (re)connect the endpoints of the two guiding arcs of the tubes near the short subarc of $\partial D_z$ between the endpoints to get a single arc $\alpha'_i:=\alpha_i+_\gamma\partial D_z$ which is isotopic to the result of taking the band sum of $\alpha_i$ with $\partial D_z$ along $\gamma$ (see the right-most picture in Figure~\ref{fig:slide-w-over-z}).
 The resulting embedded Whitney circle $\alpha'_i\cup\beta_i$ is null-homotopic and disjoint from $\partial \cV$, so by Lemma~\ref{lem:choice-of-disks-exists} there exists a collection $\cW'$ of Whitney disks with $\partial \cW'=\alpha'_i\cup\beta_i\cup\partial \cV$.
 As per Remark~\ref{rem:partial-collection}, the proof of Lemma~\ref{lem:choice-of-disks-exists} fixes $\cV$ while constructing a clean Whitney disk $W_i'$ bounded by $\alpha'_i\cup\beta_i$ in the complement of $\cV$, so we have $\cW'=W'_i\cup\cV$.